aryang1002001/ISDM-Assessment/WEEK 1.md

 > Talking to RM

 Pains:
-> Fear of getting scammed
+> Fear my personal information being misused or being scammed
-> Not getting the best deal
+> being connected to an inadequate relationship manager and not recieving the best deal suited to my preferences
-> waste of time inquiring
+> Wasting time enquiring and not receiving adequate service.

 Gains:
-> Assistance in travel booking
+> Assistance in booking travel destinations and packages
-> Opportunity for best deal
+> The opportunity to receive the best deal in relation to my preferences

 # Point Of View <h1> tag